 By Josiah Cole

-Privacy and security is on the mind of almost every person these days.
-Whether it be identify fraud, government spying, or Chinese hackers, threats seem to emanate from every nook and cranny of the web.
+Privacy and security are on the mind of almost every person these days.
+Whether it identifies fraud, government spying, or Chinese hackers, threats seem to emanate from every nook and cranny of the web.

 One way to ensure the security of your data is to use a secure, or encrypted connection.
 Most commonly associated only with online shopping and banking, secure websites (https://) encrypt or protect the connection between the web server (your website) and the visitor’s device.